yeapjs/templates/README.md

 $ npm install # or pnpm install or yarn
 ```

+(Note: you don't need to import h or Fragment from the template, it's already imported for you with `yeap-vite-preset`)

 ## I don't see a template that matches my need?

 Need a template that contains your favorite libraries?